The History of Coffee in Hawaii

 The growth in prices was just enough for small farms to become established in what became known as the “Kona Coffee Belt” on the western slopes of Mauna Loa — the world’s largest volcano.

 In 1959, Hawaii became the 50th state.
-The explosion of tourism meant some ideal coffee land would be used for resorts.
-But it also brought exposure to Hawaiian Coffee and the taste of Aloha in your cup.
+The explosion of tourism meant some ideal coffee land would be used to build resorts for the travelers who came to see the Aloha Islands.

 Since the 1980s sugar plantations have been closing all over Hawaii.
-Most of those regions are being converted to coffee plantations.
+There is less and less consumer demand for sugar.
+Most of those regions are being converted, once again, to coffee plantations.

 - Coffee is the second most traded commodity in the world, second only to oil.